mattlianje/testd/README.md

 A lightweight Scala [quoted-DSL](https://homepages.inf.ed.ac.uk/wadler/papers/qdsl/qdsl.pdf) for Spark test data generation

 ### Features
-- Turn DataFrame test data into readable code
+- Data-as-code for DSL for Spark DataFrames
+- Makes messy data read like a spreadsheet
 - Create clean test fixtures for Spark operations
-- Copy and paste into any Spark project
+- Drop **TestD** in any Spark project like a header file
-- Move seamlessly from REPL to unit tests
 - Work with partial schemas - let Spark do the rest
-- Makes messy data read like a spreadsheet
+- Move from REPL to unit tests

 Want to try?
 Just load it in your spark-shell:
 ```bash